linode/docs/docs/networking/salt/install-salt.md

 author:
   name: Joseph Dooley
   email: jdooley@linode.com
-description: 'Salt Master and Salt Minions to remotely runn Python files.'
+description: 'Install a Salt Master and Salt Minions.'
-keywords: 'salt, saltstack, python, applications, beginner'
+keywords: 'salt, saltstack, install, beginner, Debian 8'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: Wednesday, May 20th, 2015
+modified: Wednesday, May 27th, 2015
 modified_by:
   name: Joseph Dooley
-published: 'Wednesday, May 20th, 2015'
+published: 'Wednesday, May 27th, 2015'
-title: Salt with Python for a Beginner
+title: Install Salt
 ---

 Salt, often referred to as SaltStack, is designed for server management.
 A single Salt Master controls many Salt Minions.
-The master can remotely run commands, transfer files, and much more concerning scalability.

-This tutorial is primarily for Salt, although it displays how to create, transfer, and then remotely run a server-side Python script or application.
+The directions below are for two separate Debian 8 Linodes.

 ##Install a Salt Master and a Salt Minion
-The directions below are for two separate Debian 8 Linodes.
-For other operating systems or single servers, visit the <a href="http://docs.saltstack.com/en/latest/topics/installation/" target="_blank">Salt installation guides</a>.

 1.  <a href="http://docs.saltstack.com/en/latest/ref/configuration/nonroot.html" target="_blank">As the root user</a> log into both Linode 1 and Linode 2  and <a href="https://www.linode.com/docs/getting-started#setting-the-hostname" target="_blank">set the hostnames</a>.
 Without changing the configurations in Salt, the Salt Master's ID and Salt Minions' IDs default to the hostname.